15+ Best Time and Attendance Systems of 2025: Reviewed

 Our rigorous approach, which included conversations with dozens of users and HR & payroll experts, led us to curate this standout list of exceptional solutions.

-• Payroll Functionality (or Integrations): We sought out software options that include payroll functionality, or integrate with trusted payroll providers.
-The chosen solutions enable the automatic syncing of time data with payroll, at the very least.
+- Payroll Functionality (or Integrations): We sought out software options that include payroll functionality, or integrate with trusted payroll providers.
+The chosen solutions enable the automatic syncing of online time data with payroll, at the very least.

-• Scheduling Capabilities: We focused on tools that include a robust scheduling module.
-The best time-tracking solutions should offer scheduling features such as shift planning, employee availability tracking, and shift swapping.
+- Scheduling Capabilities: We focused on tools that include a robust scheduling module.
+The best time-tracking solutions should offer scheduling features such as shift planning, employee availability tracking, shift swapping, and scheduling templates.

 To better understand our meticulous evaluation process, we encourage you to explore our post detailing how we curate the best HR tech.